Murder of George Floyd: Initial events

-At 8:08, Kueng and Lane arrived, briefly entering Cup Foods before crossing the street to Floyd's SUV, parked in front of a Dragon Wok Minneapolis restaurant.
+At 8:08, Kueng and Lane arrived, briefly entering Cup Foods before crossing the street to Floyd's SUV, parked in front of a restaurant, Dragon Wok.
 Lane tapped his flashlight on the window, startling Floyd.
 He asked Floyd to show his hands, and tapped again when he did not obey.
 Floyd apologized as he opened the car door.
 Lane instructed him three more times to show his hands.
 Seconds after the door opened, he drew his gun and ordered Floyd to show his hands.
 When Floyd complied, Lane holstered his weapon.
 Someone parked behind Floyd's SUV began recording a video at 8:10.
 They briefly struggled, and Lane pulled Floyd from the SUV and handcuffed him.
-Two other people who were riding in the car with Floyd, including 45-year-old Shawanda Hill, were interrogated.
+Two other people in the car with Floyd, including 45-year-old Shawanda Hill, were interrogated.
 At 8:12, Kueng sat Floyd on the sidewalk against the wall in front of the restaurant.

 Lane asked Floyd if he was "on something right now", and Floyd replied "No, nothing".
-Kueng told Floyd he was acting "real erratic" and Floyd said that he was scared.
+Kueng told Floyd he was acting "real erratic" and Floyd said he was scared.
 Kueng asked Floyd about foam around his mouth, to which Floyd responded that he had been "hooping" earlier.
-Floyd then said he was calming down, and remarked, "I'm feeling better now."
+Floyd then said he was calming down, and remarked, "I'm feeling better now".

 At 8:13, Kueng and Lane told Floyd he was under arrest and walked him to their police car across the street.
 The officers then leaned him against the car's door.
 Floyd told the officers that he was not resisting, but that he was recovering from COVID-19, that he was claustrophobic and had anxiety, and that he did not want to sit in the car.
 While Kueng and Lane attempted to put him in the car, Floyd begged them not to, repeatedly saying "I can't breathe" and offering to lie on the ground instead.
 A Minneapolis Park Police officer arrived and guarded Floyd's vehicle (across the street by the restaurant) and the two people who had been in it with Floyd.

-At 8:17, Chauvin and Thao arrived in a third police car joining Kueng and Lane with Chauvin assuming command.
-He asked if Floyd was going to jail, and Kueng replied that he was arrested for forgery.
-Floyd said "I can't fucking breathe" twice.
-Around 8:18, security footage from Cup Foods shows Kueng struggling with Floyd for at least a minute in the driver side backseat while Thao watches.
-According to The New York Times, at 8:19, Chauvin pulled Floyd across the backseat from the driver side to the passenger side.
-Then, according to NPR, Floyd exited the vehicle while being pulled out by police and falling to the pavement.
+At 8:17, Chauvin and Thao arrived in a third police car, joining Kueng and Lane, with Chauvin assuming command.
+He asked if Floyd was going to jail, and Kueng replied that he had been arrested for forgery.
+Floyd said, "I can't fucking breathe" twice.
+Cup Foods security footage shows Kueng struggling with Floyd for at least a minute around 8:18 in the driver's side backseat while Thao watches.
+According to The New York Times, at 8:19, Chauvin pulled Floyd across the backseat from the driver's side to the passenger side.
+Then, according to NPR, Floyd exited the vehicle while being pulled out by police and fell to the pavement.